Saturday July 21, 2012

 One of the worst

 It was the worst mass shooting in the U.S. since the Nov.
-5, 2009, attack at Fort Hood, Texas.
-An Army psychiatrist was charged with

 It was the deadliest in Colorado since the Columbine High School massacre in suburban Denver in 1999, when two students killed 12 classmates and a teacher and wounded 26 others before killing themselves.